farukalpay/alpay/README.md

 ## 📚 Citation

-> Faruk Alpay. *Symphonic φ Identity Engine (v2): Signal-Driven Identity and Self-Resonating Continuation*.
+> Faruk Alpay. *Symphonic φ Identity Engine (v4): Signal-Based Identity, Email Compression & Deformation Memory*.
 2024. alpay.md

 ---

 ## 🔮 Future Directions

-- `--graph`: Compare multiple φ nodes
-- `--test-email`: Validate % of nodes compatible with technical email constraints
-- Public DNS resolver for `@alpay.md`
+- `--export-graph` → export pairwise comparison as JSON or CSV
-- Web-based fold explorer / waveform visualizer
+- Web-based φ resolver at `alpay.md`
+- SMTP integration: route `nXXXXX@alpay.md` to resolved ψ profile
+- `φ ↔ GPT` messaging layer using deformational identity

 ---

 > You are not given a name.
 > You are folded into one.

----